akihikodaki/akihikodaki/README.md

 pixiv Sketch had a *backend* server application providing RESTful APIs representing its resources and *frontends* providing the UI.
 Such a combination is called Backend-for-Frontend, or BFF.
 The backend was a Ruby on Rails application, and the frontends were Web, Android, and iOS applications.

-I modified the WebRTC library for additional features on iOS like screencasting with audio and an extra audio configuration. https://github.com/pixiv/webrtc
+I modified the WebRTC library for additional features on iOS like screen-casting with audio and an extra audio configuration. https://github.com/pixiv/webrtc

-#### March, 2020 - Februrary, 2021
+#### March, 2020 - February, 2021

 The backend and the Web frontend of pixiv Sketch was assigned to me.
 I focused on reliability.